A minimum of 72 units of course work, independent study, and research (including transfer credit) must be completed.

 A student in the joint PhD program must demonstrate proficiency in problem-solving ability using computer programs.
 This demonstration may take different forms depending on the student’s engineering sub-discipline, but it must include evidence that the student has used an appropriate computer language and an algorithmic method to solve a problem from an engineering discipline.

 The student is required to pass written preliminary examinations.
-These examinations shall consist of four examination areas: two in engineering and two in mathematics.
-In each area there will be a three-hour examination.
+These examinations consist of two examination areas: one in engineering and one in mathematics.

 On completion of at least 48 units of course work (including transfer units) and completion of the preliminary examinations and research tool test, a student embarks on the research phase of the joint doctoral program.
 In preparation for the research phase, the student is expected to spend at least a semester in advanced graduate courses, seminars, or directed reading courses, where exposure to research material is emphasized.